Developer Tools

 Base64 Decoder is built for development, debugging, formatting, and quick technical checks directly in the browser.

-It converts Base64-encoded text back into its original readable form.
+A Base64 decoder converts Base64-encoded text back into its original plain text or readable string form.

 Base64 Decoder is built for development, debugging, formatting, and quick technical checks directly in the browser.